Diets Used

 Urinary acidyfiers: Cranberry extract and other supplements are available to acidify the urine which can be very helpful in SOME types of urinary tract problems such as recurring infections and in pets prone to struvite crystal formation.
 BUT; not as good as the therapeutic diets and NOT appropriate for pets prone to oxalate crystals or stones.

-Urinary anti-spasmotics: These used to be used frequently in both human and veterinary medicine and they were interesting because they often contain methelene blue or other dyes meant to coat and soothe the urinary tract but they made the pee turn orange which was pretty alarming ... at least to the human patients.
-These products are out of favor now and have been associated with some pretty bad side effects.
+Urinary anti-spasmotics: These used to be used frequently in both human and veterinary medicine and they were interesting because they often contained methelene blue or other dyes meant to coat and soothe the urinary tract but they made the pee turn orange which was pretty alarming ... at least to the human patients.
+These products are out of favor now because they have been associated with some pretty bad side effects.

 Herbals and other alternative treatments: I don't know anything about the many treatments being sold under this category.